se-edu/learningresources/contents/testing/integration-testing.md

 - [Google EarlGrey](https://google.github.io/EarlGrey/).
 For non web applications, EarlGrey is a native iOS automation test framework allowing developers to write and maintain clear concise tests.
 It has a powerful built-in synchornization which allows it to reproduce any UI interactivity and test them.

-Note that although there are many integration testing tool available, more research needs to be conducted to ensure the compatibility of the tools with your application.
+Note that although there are many integration testing tools available, more research needs to be conducted to ensure the compatibility of the tools with your application.

 ## Concluding Remarks